dontjoome/RE3R_AP_World/README.md

 # RE3R Archipelago World
 An Archipelago (AP) randomizer world for Resident Evil 3 Remake.
 Designed for use with the RE3R Archipelago client repository linked below.

-## How to play an RE3R randomized world
-This requires the RE3R Archipelago client here: https://github.com/dontjoome/RE3R_AP_Client

-## How to generate an RE3R randomized world
+## How to generate and play an RE3R randomized world
-You can generate this AP world similar to any other:
+Follow the visual setup guide here: https://dontjoome.github.io/RE3R_AP_SetupGuide/

 1. Take the apworld file from the most recent [Release](https://github.com/dontjoome/RE3R_AP_World/releases) here and put it in the `lib/worlds` folder of your normal Archipelago (AP) install.
 2. Take the example YAML file from [Release](https://github.com/dontjoome/RE3R_AP_World/releases/download/0.1.0/Resident.Evil.3.Remake.yaml) here and put it in the `Players` folder of your normal AP install.